-Pregnancy: Apraclonidine HCl has been shown to have an embryocidal effect in rabbits when given in an oral dose of 3.0 mg/kg (60 times the maximum recommended human dose).
+Apraclonidine HCl has been shown to have an embryocidal effect in rabbits when given in an oral dose of 3.0 mg/kg (60 times the maximum recommended human dose).
 Dose related maternal toxicity was observed in pregnant rats at 0.3 mg/kg (6 times the maximum recommended human dose).
 There are no adequate and well controlled studies in pregnant women.
-Apraclonidine Ophthalmic Solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Apraclonidine ophthalmic solution should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Nursing Mothers: It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Apraclonidine Ophthalmic Solution is administered to a nursing woman.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when Apraclonidine ophthalmic solution is administered to a nursing woman.